 Kalathos beach - credits: rhodesguide.com

-Kalathos beach is a personal favorite, Its sand and fine pebbles are beloved by the locals of the surrounding area.
-The beach boasts 4 km of fine sand, where even on the 15th of August you will find space to lay your towel away from the crowds.
+Kalathos beach is a personal favorite.
+Its sand and fine pebbles are beloved by the locals of the surrounding area.
+The beach stretches across 4 km, where even on the 15th of August you will find space to lay your towel away from the crowds.

 The only disadvantage of Kalathos is that it gets insanely hot during the summer, raising crazy temperatures.
-The sea is amazing, and incredibly refreshing, however, and it is located 45 km from Rhodes.
+The sea is amazing, and incredibly refreshing, however, and it is located 45 km from Rhodes Town.

 Ladiko beach - credits: rhodesguide.com

 Ladiko beach is loved by Italians who visit it mainly during the month of August, but also by local families.
-In general, Ladiko is the next solution, when Anthony Quinn bay gets overcrowded and unbearable, while it is only 15 km from Rhodes.
+In general, Ladiko is the next solution, when Anthony Quinn bay gets overcrowded and unbearable, while it is only 15 km from Rhodes Town.

 Whatever your preferences, it is certain that on the island of the Knights you will find the beach that will fit perfectly in your own Greek summer vacation.